 In the 1970’s, as psychiatric hospitals closed in Ontario, patients were forced to live without adequate support services.
-It was recognized that there was a need to avoid the consequent revolving door syndrome of frequent hospital admissions and homelessness.
-In response to that need, AIS developed an innovative solution to this social issue and became a leader in providing supportive housing.
+To avoid the revolving door syndrome of frequent hospital admissions and homelessness AIS developed an innovative solution and became a leader in providing supportive housing.

 1972 -1976: AIS pioneered a community-based mental health service that was well-received by clients and mental health providers.
 Board volunteers created a supportive housing model.
 They oversaw the property management of seven apartment units above a store in the east end of the City of Toronto.
 This successful experience established a model and standard that many others have followed.
 Volunteerism was a mainstay of AIS.
 For over four years, the agency operated solely with the compassion and energy of volunteers!

 1986: AIS expanded the successful model.
-A 15-unit apartment building in Riverdale was built providing permanent, affordable, supportive housing to persons who had transient living situations.
+Constructing a 15-unit apartment building in Riverdale provided permanent, affordable, supportive housing to people who were living in transient situations.

-Community support workers were hired to offer a range of services to the tenants such as assessment, supportive counseling, advocacy, and skills teaching.
+Newly hired community support workers provided tenants with a range of services such as assessment, supportive counseling, advocacy, and skills teaching.

-1995: AIS built a 13-unit building located in Toronto’s Beaches neighbourhood to extend this independent model of supportive housing to couples and families.
+1995: Couples and families moved into AIS’s newly built 13-unit building in Toronto’s Beaches neighbourhood to extend this independent model of supportive housing.

 1997: AIS created a community development program to complement the support service and to provide tenants with opportunities for developing leadership skills.

 2003: AIS converted a building in downtown Toronto which had been vacant, boarded up and derelict for over a decade.
-This building was converted to 20 apartments and included a rooftop terrace for outdoor amenities.
+This provides 20 apartments and includes a rooftop terrace for outdoor amenities.

-2008 – 2013: AIS currently provides accommodation, information, and support to over 105 people.
+2008 – 2017: Over 105 people now receive accommodation, information, and support through AIS.
 Specially equipped units for 10 persons who are deaf or hard of hearing were designed to meet their unique needs.
 Support staff members are proficient in American Sign Language.